 Local Community Links:

 The Santa Fe originally planned to run from Atchison, Kan., to Santa Fe, N.M., and then west to California.
 As the track building advanced into New Mexico, the civil engineers realized that the terrain around Santa Fe made this an impossible undertaking.
-The line was built through Lamy instead, and a spur line was built from Lamy to Santa Fe.
-Fred Harvey chose to build a luxury hotel here, El Ortiz, and it remained open until 1942.
+The line was built through Lamy instead, and a spur line was built northward to Santa Fe.
+Amtrak passengers headed to the state capital still alight at Lamy where a shuttle transports them the remaining 18 miles.